-Our nine-member review panel, comprised of leading agricultural researchers, professors and advisors, knows farming.
+Our nine-member review panel, comprised of leading agricultural researchers, professors and advisers, knows farming.
 They know plants.
 Soil.
 Weather.
 And of course, nutrients.
 They’re intimately familiar with the concepts behind many of the tools, technologies and products designed to increase nutrient use efficiency.
 Many of them use such tools regularly in their own research studies and consulting practices.

 University of Nebraska – Lincoln